 Staying Informed and Engaged

 Staying informed about local government and school board decisions is crucial for managing your property taxes.
 Attend town hall meetings, school board meetings, and budget hearings to learn about proposed spending plans and tax rate changes.
 By actively participating in the local political process, you can voice your concerns and advocate for responsible fiscal policies.
-Write letters to elected officials, sign petitions, and join community organizations that advocate for lower property taxes.
+That's why write letters to elected officials, sign petitions, and join community organizations that advocate for lower property taxes.
 Collective action can be a powerful tool for influencing policy decisions.

 FAQ: Toms River NJ Real Estate Taxes